demisto/dockerfiles/.github/pull_request_template.md

 ## Status
 Ready/In Progress/In Hold (Reason for hold)

+## Related Content Pull Request
+Related PR: link to the issue

 ## Related Issues
-related: link to the issue
+Related: link to the issue

 ## Description
 A few sentences describing the overall goals of the pull request's commits.